septantrionalis/MorseCodeGenerator/README.md

 This java application will grab a random weather report from OpenAI and generate the morse code audio from it.
 Any generated messages will be saved into the "history" directory.
 The entire app is console/terminal based.
 All configuration is done in the "config.properties" file.

 ## To Run
 Java 1.8 is required.
-May work with higher versions, but was coding using Java 1.8.\
+May work with higher versions, but was coded using Java 1.8.\
 Generate an OpenAI key from https://platform.openai.com/api-keys \
 Open a terminal or console.\
 Go into the "dist" directory,\